 Deploying Your Agents

-Once published, your Agents aren't just static bots—they become part of your data layer.
-You can deploy them across four key areas:
+Once published, your Agents become part of your data layer.
+You can deploy them across five surfaces:

 Alerts: Get AI-summarized insights delivered directly to Slack or Email when an account shows intent.